Brunswig Drug Company Building

 Historic building in San Diego, California, U.S.

-The Brunswig Drug Company building is an historic structure located at 383 5th Avenue in San Diego's Gaslamp Quarter, in the U.S. state of California.
+Brunswig Drug Company Building is an historic structure located at 383 5th Avenue in San Diego's Gaslamp Quarter, in the U.S. state of California.

 The two-story building was built in 1900 on land purchased for $10,500 in gold.
 It survived a fire in 1915.
 A third story was added to the building in 1925, giving it its present form.